How to say “to know” in Italian?

 So, what’s the difference between sapere and conoscere?

 Both Italian verbs sapere and conoscere can be translated in English with the verb “to know”, but their meaning about “knowing” has different implications.

-Sapere (which is a second conjugation irregular verb), means “to know” in the sense of
+Sapere (which is an irregular verb), means “to know” in the sense of:

 - knowing about a fact or a situation